okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 You're using the `SpringApplication.run()` method to bootstrap the Spring framework, which loads the `Application` class.
 This picks up the `@EnableResourceServer` and `@SpringBootApplication` annotations.
 The `@SpringBootApplication` tells Spring to load Spring Boot.
 The `@EnableResourceServer` configures the Spring Boot app to authenticate requests via an OAuth token (as opposed to, perhaps, OAuth 2.0 Single Sign-On).

 The `@EnableResourceServer` has a couple of implications that are worth pointing out.
-If you take a look at the [documentation for the annotation](https://docs.spring.io/spring-security/oauth/apidocs/org/springframework/security/oauth2/config/annotation/web/configuration/EnableResourceServer.html), you'll see a couple important points: if you want to configure the resource server, you need to define a `ResourceServerConfigurerAdapter` bean; and a `WebSecurityConfigurerAdapter` bean is added with a hard-coded order of 3.
+If you take a look at the [documentation for the annotation](https://docs.spring.io/spring-security/oauth/apidocs/org/springframework/security/oauth2/config/annotation/web/configuration/EnableResourceServer.html), you'll see a couple of important points: if you want to configure the resource server, you need to define a `ResourceServerConfigurerAdapter` bean; and a `WebSecurityConfigurerAdapter` bean is added with a hard-coded order of 3.

 Why should you care?
 Because in a more complex web application, you're gonna want to configure the permissions using both a `ResourceServerConfigurerAdapter` and a `WebSecurityConfigurerAdapter`.
 This is a change from simply using the `WebSecurityConfigurerAdapter`, as you do when you use the `@EnableOAuth2Sso` annotation, so I thought I'd warn you about it.
 Typically the resource server endpoints would start with `/api` or something and would be configured and protected by the `ResourceServerConfigurerAdapter` while any other plain HTML endpoints would be configured by the `WebSecurityConfigurerAdapter`.
 However, you'll need to add `@Order(Ordered.HIGHEST_PRECEDENCE)` to the `WebSecurityConfigurerAdapter`  to have it take precedence over the default one with the hard-coded order.